Raymondvonz/CodeWords/W12/readme.md

-Some reflection l wrote ( I hate writing )
+Some reflections l wrote ( I hate writing )

 As a graphic designer, I always feel like coding is something I won’t touch till the day l died.
 I am so used to design in the Adobe suites.
 If I am using After Effects to recreate my final project.
 I will, with no doubt, end up with something which looks more fascinating.
 However, I kept thinking recently that Are we really designing/creating or we just do whatever we can do which looks good in Adobe suites?
 Sticking with the Adobe somehow limits my design outcome and have a negative influence on how far my imagination will go.
 I constantly end up repeating the same tricks that I am familiar with and comfortable with.